 This puts customers at ease and makes their experience more satisfying.

 6. Build Trust

-As 53% of people who currently use messaging apps to interact with brands are more likely to shop with a business they can message, it would be silly not to consider bringing it into your marketing strategy.
+As 61% of US customers currently use messaging apps to interact with brands are more likely to shop with a business they can message, it would be silly not to consider bringing it into your marketing strategy.

 Five of the Best Chatbot Examples

 While there are many Instagram, KiK, Facebook and Youtube chatbots out there, here are some examples that have seen a great ROI.

 Chatbot type – Fixed response